hydra-emu/hydra/README.md

 </details>

 ## Sister projects
 [shadPS4](https://github.com/georgemoralis/shadPS4): Work-in-progress PS4 emulator by the founder of PCSX, PCSX2 and more
+[Panda3DS](https://github.com/wheremyfoodat/Panda3DS): A new, panda-themed, HLE Nintendo 3DS emulator

 ## Contributing
 Any contribution is welcome.
 Fork, open an issue or work on existing ones, or work on improving the documentation